wunused/site/content/resources/index.md

 author: "Andreas"
 ---

-I've learned a lot about computer security from accessible resources.
-Here's a list of recommendations for others, and I'll try to update it as I discover more.
+I've learned a lot about computer security from available and accessible resources.
+This is a short, incomplete list of some that I have recommended in the past.
+I'll try to update it as I discover more.

 <!-- vim-markdown-toc GitLab -->